deloma-de/gepirclient/README.md

 # gepirclient
-GS1 Gepir Webservice-Client library to access product and company informations by GTIN / GLN identifiers.
 This Java project provides a client for querying Gepir, a service that allows you to retrieve information about companies using various identifiers such as GLN (Global Location Number) and GTIN (Global Trade Item Number).

 ## Features